qarmin/czkawka/README.md

 - Adding Czkawka to repositories - [Alpine Linux](https://pkgs.alpinelinux.org/packages?name=czkawka&branch=edge) or [NixOS](https://github.com/NixOS/nixpkgs/pull/116441) or [OpenMandriva](https://github.com/OpenMandrivaAssociation/czkawka)
 - Creating videos - [First Video](https://www.youtube.com/watch?v=CWlRiTD4vDc) or [Spanish Tutorial](https://www.youtube.com/watch?v=V9x-pHJRmKY)
 - Recommending it to others

-## Name
-Czkawka is a Polish word which means _hiccup_.

-I chose this name because I wanted to hear people speaking other languages pronounce it, so feel free to spell it the way you want.

-This name is not as bad as it seems, because I was also thinking about using words like _żółć_, _gżegżółka_ or _żołądź_, but I gave up on these ideas because they contained Polish characters, which would cause difficulty in searching for the project.

-At the beginning of the program creation, if the response concerning the name was unanimously negative, I prepared myself for a possible change of the name of the program, and the opinions were extremely mixed.

-## License
-Code is distributed under MIT license.

-Icon was created by [jannuary](https://github.com/jannuary) and licensed CC-BY-4.0.

-Windows dark theme is used from project [WhiteSur](https://github.com/slypy/whitesur-gtk4-theme) with MIT license.

-Some icons were taken from [ReShot](https://www.reshot.com) site and are licensed under Reshot Free License.

-The program is completely free to use.

-"Gratis to uczciwa cena" - "Free is a fair price"

 ## Thanks